SEIR-7-06/mongoose-lesson/README.md

 ```

 - With the configuration above, we are connecting to a database named "test" running on a local MongoDB service.
-The databse automatically be called whatever you put after ```localhost:27017/```
+The databse wil automatically be named whatever you put after ```localhost:27017/```

 ## Create a Schema and Model for a database resource